playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 END
 ```

-Pretty simple algorithm.
-But for a computer to be able to take two values and apply an arithmetic operation between them, it needs to store them somewhere first, which brings us to out next point: **Variables**
+That's a pretty simple algorithm.
+But for a computer to be able to take two values and apply an arithmetic operation between them, it needs to store them somewhere first before it does anything with them, which brings us to out next point: "**Variables**"

 ## Variables

 In any computer program, we often have to temporarily store values for different operations.
-These values can be inputs (from the user through the keyboard) or from the computer storage, or sometimes even be values from other operations made by the computer itself as shown in this example:
+These values can be inputs _(from the user through the keyboard)_ or from the computer storage, or sometimes even values from other operations made by the computer itself as shown in this example:

 **_Calculating 2 to the power of 3_**:
 ```Lua